CURRY LAKSA. ALL IMAGES COURTESY MALAYSIA TOURISM

 CUNARD HAS announced an exclusive partnership with two Michelin-starred chef, Michel Roux.

-AUSTRALIA’S INBOUND tourism businesses are being urged to upgrade their skills in preparation for what’s being called a “new era” of travel.
+AUSTRALIA’S INBOUND tourism businesses are being urged to upgrade their skills in preparation for what’s being called a new era of travel.

 Here we find out more about Baizuri Baharum, the Director of Tourism Malaysia Sydney.